MicrosoftDocs/defender-docs/defender-for-iot/manage-sites.md

 # Manage sites

 Once a site is in use, you might need to edit or delete the site information listed in the Site security table.
 Microsoft Defender for IoT uses *sites* to group Operational Technology (OT) devices located at a specific physical location, such as an office or factory building.
-The Site security dashboard allows the CISO and SOC analyst an at-a-glance view of the most important security issues affecting your network to make quick, highly informed decisions about which security problems need of an immediate response.
+The Site security dashboard allows the security site management team an at-a-glance view of the most important security issues affecting your network to make quick, highly informed decisions about which security problems need of an immediate response.

 ## Prerequisites